 WGH Seattle is an inclusive group that recognizes systemic discrimination against Black, Indigenous, people of color, women, and LGBTQIA+ people impacting their career pathways and advancement, as well as many other aspects of their lives.
 We understand that people at the intersections of those identities face compounded biases.
 We take an expansive view of gender and strive to center Black, Indigenous, and women of color.
 If you think you belong, you do.

 Whether we’re meeting in-person or virtually, our WGH Seattle events bring together women dedicated to improving global health and working for gender equity in leadership.
-We strive to ensure you leave these curated events new connections and ideas.
+We strive to ensure you leave these curated events with new connections and ideas.

-Check out recordings of our previous gatherings below
+See recordings from other previous gatherings below